Squidix Review: Seriously High Quality Hosting for the Price

 To be honest, I was quite surprised to see Squidix matching the same level of speed as MDDHosting, as in my experience, MDD are one of the fastest shared hosts I’ve ever tried.
 Combined with all those features that Squidix is offering, this killer speed really made me think positively about Squidix.

 Probably, SSDs and CloudLinux have a big part to play in the speed department of Squidix.
 It also rather confirms that Squidix are one of the hosts that don’t oversell their services.

-I couldn’t really test the uptime for the site for an extensive period of time as the test site was up on their server only for two weeks.
+I was unable to test the site’s uptime for an extended period of time as the test site was up on their server only for two weeks.
 Still, in those two weeks, the site had a 100% uptime, which is great.